veniamin-ilmer/heximal/README.md

 The number "*100*" is looked at favorably as a "maximum" number, and hence we have a concept of a "percentage", where you can score an "*86%*" on a test, or get a coupon with a "*15%*" discount.

-This is inconsistent from the grouping of 3 digits at a time.
+This is a lot of inconsistent from the grouping of 3 digits at a time.
 Why don't percentages have *1000%* as a maximum?

+Also, if we are absolutely certain that the number will only be from 0 to 100, why don't we 0% as 000%?

-Finally, there is inconsistency about when to prepend an extra 0 to the front of a number.
+There is much inconsistency about when to prepend an extra 0 to the front of a number.

 When expressing time, why would you write it as *4:08*?
 Why don't you say that the time is *4:8*?
-Why don't you say that the time is *04:08*?
+Alternatively, why don't you say that the time is *04:08*?

 Same with dates.
 What date is this? *03-04-09*

 What about *5/4/08*?

+It might seem trivial, but from a software engineer's perspective, that inconsistency in spacing is a very annoying cause of various bugs and extra inefficent code.
+It is especially an issue for graphical design.
+Instead of having a fixed width, the text field has to take into account 3 different sizes, making sure object overlap doesn't happen.

 ## Solution